yekbar/WalmartSalesForecasting_Kaggle/readme.md

----
-title: "Practicum II : Walmart Sales Forecasting Kaggle Competition"
+## Practicum II : Walmart Sales Forecasting Kaggle Competition
-output: html_document
----

-`

 ### Overview
 - There were 2 main goals for this project: